-OWNER GUIDE CLEANING YOUR FIRE
+CLEANING YOUR FIRE

 Turn the fire off and allow it to cool before attempting any cleaning.

 Normally the fire will only need dusting.
 The bright metal trims may be cleaned with a damp cloth and dried with a soft duster.
 Obstinate marks can be removed from the guard and trims using soapy water.
 Never use abrasive cleaners.

-The radiants can be cleaned with a soft brush - see below for how to remove the radiants.
-(See figure 5)
+The radiants can be cleaned with a soft brush - see following section for how to remove the radiants.